maverickcdn/wicens/README.md

         WICENS - WAN IP Change Email Notification Script.

-This script when configured will send an Email (1-4) at variable intervals X(second/minute/hour/day) to your Email notifying you when your WAN IP has changed.
+This script when configured will send an Email (1-4) at variable intervals X(second/minute/hour/day) to your Email(s) notifying you when your WAN IP has changed.

-Supports GMail, Hotmail, Outlook
+Supports GMail, Hotmail, Outlook, ISP based Email

 SMTP Email send formats available: sendmail - StartTLS v1.1 higher (eg. GMail port 587)